"Quality Outdoor Living Since 1995"

 Can a pergola handle Okanagan snow?

-An open-slat pergola lets snow fall through, so snow load isn’t a concern.
-If you add a solid roof, it absolutely needs to be engineered for your local snow load.
-Vernon and Lake Country need heavier engineering than Penticton.
-We design every roofed structure to meet local requirements.
+An open-slat pergola lets snow fall through, so it isn’t a concern.
+If you add a solid roof, we over-build it for BC winters and size the structure for your location.
+Vernon and Lake Country get more snow than Penticton, so we build every roofed structure accordingly.

 Should I get an attached or freestanding pergola?